dreamhead/moco/moco-doc/websocket-apis.md

 }
 ```

-If you just want to broadcast your message to specific client, `group` may help you.
-But before your broadcast, a client is supposed to join this group as following:
+If you just want to broadcast your message to some specific clients, `group` may help you.
+A client is supposed to join this group before your broadcast as following:

 ```java
 server.request(by("subscribe")).response(with("subscribed"), join(group("group")));